How VMware is enabling new cloud channel business models

-These partners can also tap into VMware’s own cloud datacentre infrastructure.
+These partners can also tap into VMware’s own cloud data center infrastructure.

-This enables partners that don’t run their own datacentre infrastructure to buy a chunk from VMware and then divide it up and sell it to their clients.
+This enables partners that don’t run their own data center infrastructure to buy a chunk from VMware and then divide it up and sell it to their clients.
 This approach could also be white labelled by the partner.

 “VMware is totally committed to enabling our vCAN partners to be successful in offering innovative new enterprise cloud solutions,” says Waters